Step-by-Step Instructions

 - Gloves (to protect your hands)

-- Screwdriver (for disassembling large furniture)
+- Screwdriver or wrench (for disassembling larger items)

 Best Practices